qmk/qmk_firmware/users/mtei/readme_matrix_read_cols_on_row.md

 If the `<matrix_row_mask>` of the pin definition is 0, it has the meaning equivalent to NO_PIN in the MATRIX_ROW_PINS definition.

+For example, suppose we have a definition like the following example
 ```c
 #define MATRIX_ROW_PINS { B3, D1, NO_PIN, B6 }
 ```
+In SWITCH_MATRIX_OUTPUT_0 The same pin assignment is written as follows
 ```c
 #define SWITCH_MATRIX_OUTPUT_0 \
     /* ( ( <port>, <mask>, <dev> ), ... ) */ \